scottwedge/python-docuseries/README.md

 ### Python 2 vs Python 3

 Python 2 and Python 3 are quite different.
 To the point that Python 3 is not “backwards-compatible” which means that if you have a project that is using various Python 2 libraries they may no longer work after you upgrade.
-There are multiple difference between python 2 and python 3 in terms of syntax which is msotly responsible for the lack of “backwards-compatibility”.
+There are multiple difference between python 2 and python 3 in terms of syntax which is mostly responsible for the lack of “backwards-compatibility”.
 Its best to simply stick to python 3 unless you plan to use older libraries that were first implemented in python 2.

 ### Pip3